 Narcissism, the Personality Disorder

 Narcissistic arrogance conceals self-loathing.
 Narcissists can’t tolerate being wrong or criticized.
 This is why they’re defensive and hypersensitive.
 But when they receive admiration and attention, they’re happy, reflecting their immaturity.
-Like a bullies, their inner shame makes them relentlessly critical of others.
+Like a bully, their inner shame makes them relentlessly critical of others.
 They can dish, but not take it.
 Their bragging and grandiosity reveal insecurity.
-To compensate, they embellish only want to associate with high-status people and institutions and harbor disdain for those seen as inferior.
+To compensate, they embellish themselves and only want to associate with high-status people and institutions and harbor disdain for those seen as inferior.
 In a narcissist’s world, things are black and white.
 They believe they’re always succeeding or failing, and their mood fluctuates accordingly.
 They make no room for mistakes or mediocrity, which can put them into a rage.
 In contrast, self-compassion enables us to accept ourselves and our shortcomings, and empathize with others.

 Early in my recovery, I dreamt that I needed to be more narcissistic.
-The problem was the opinion of myself wasn’t high enough.
+The problem was that my opinion of myself wasn’t high enough.
 Freud identified a natural, narcissistic stage of child development when toddlers feel they own the world.
 They can suddenly walk and want to explore everything.
 Individuals with narcissistic personality disorder get arrested in early development and don’t mature beyond it.
 There are theories about the cause of narcissistic personality disorder (NPD), which has the negative aspects of narcissism, such as entitlement, exploitativeness, and lack of empathy.

 Freud noted that a certain amount of self-focus and self-regard is essential to developing a healthy ego structure.
 Healthy narcissism enables us to have the confidence and self-investment to succeed.
 Due to their reported high self-esteem, research shows that narcissists maintain a sense of well-being with low levels of depression, anxiety, and loneliness.
 People with too little ego-centricity are at greater risk for psychological disorders.
 Codependents are attracted to narcissists who have qualities, such as boldness, confidence, and power, which they themselves lack.
 In contrast, they don’t believe in or invest in themselves and instead help others.